QuickBlox/Documentation/docs/5_javascript/1_Introduction.md

 <span id="Overview" class="on_page_navigation"></span>
 ## Overview

-The latest version is [**2.5.0**](https://github.com/QuickBlox/quickblox-javascript-sdk/releases/latest).
+The latest version of JS SDK is [**2.5.0**](https://github.com/QuickBlox/quickblox-javascript-sdk/releases/latest), a full list of JS SDK vesions can be found on [Github Releases](https://github.com/QuickBlox/quickblox-javascript-sdk/releases).
-We are using [Github Releases](https://github.com/QuickBlox/quickblox-javascript-sdk/releases) to make changelog.

 Check out our [API Reference](http://quickblox.github.io/quickblox-javascript-sdk/docs/) for more detailed information about our SDK.